Introducing our brand new Rules Engine —

 Applying different tax rates for some line items

-The successful response must be a JSON object, returning the specific tax rate to be applied to the line items, along with some additional information and metadata:
+The successful response must be a JSON object, returning at least the specific tax rate to be applied to the line items.
+If needed, you can optionally enrich the response with some additional information, notification messages, and metadata:

 {